What is the subsidy?

 - The Stationery Office Ltd. (TSO)

-Claims submitted to The National Archives must be accompanied by supporting information (such as a copy of an intermediary invoice to a library) detailing the publications purchased and the purchasing library.
+Claims submitted to The National Archives must be accompanied by copies of relevant intermediary invoices to libraries which include: publications purchased, purchasing library, invoiced amount and subsidy amount.

-For any subsidy given at source, we reserve the right to make audit checks by asking recipient libraries to verify the details of orders attracting the subsidy, including that the claimed for publications have been supplied and are in use in a public library.
+For any subsidy claimed at source, we reserve the right to make audit checks by asking recipient libraries to verify the details of orders attracting the subsidy, including that the claimed for publications have been supplied and are in use in a public library.
 As part of the audit process The National Archives may also seek clarification from intermediary suppliers.

 Claim directly from The National Archives